Driving Without a License in Arizona

 - An extended suspension of your license

-If you drive under the influence without a valid driver’s license, you could be charged with an aggravated DUI.
+If you drive under the influence without a valid driver’s license, you could be charged with an aggravated DUI instead of a standard DUI.
 An aggravated DUI is a felony offense that could earn you up to four months in prison, a driver’s license suspension, as well as fines and fees totaling $4,600 or more.
-If you have prior felony convictions, the penalties are even more severe.
+And if you have any prior felony convictions, the penalties are even more severe.

 Defending Driving Without a License

-Common defenses for driving without a license include being able to produce a valid driver’s license or having a valid driver’s license from another state, and not being the one who was driving the vehicle.
+Common defenses for driving without a license include being able to produce a valid driver’s license after being charged, having a valid driver’s license from another state, not knowing that your license was suspended, and not being the one who was driving the vehicle.